ACS Essentials of Lab Safety for Organic Chemistry

 Why ACS Essentials of Lab Safety for Organic Chemistry

-ACS Essentials of Lab Safety for Organic Chemistry is a 90-minute on-demand course that exposes students to a deeper level of understanding of general concepts in chemical safety before they perform experiments in the organic laboratory.
+ACS Essentials of Lab Safety for Organic Chemistry is a 2-hour on-demand course that exposes students to a deeper level of understanding of general concepts in chemical safety before they perform experiments in the organic laboratory.
 Using the RAMP framework and an inquiry-based teaching methodology, the course builds on what students will have learned from their general chemistry courses to prepare them for the increased hazards in the organic chemistry lab.

 - Recognize hazards in organic chemistry labs that learners may not have encountered in the general chemistry lab.